Kumhar: Chamba (Himanchal)

 The Kumhars of Chamba are expert in making pitchers, Surahis, vessels, grain jars, toys for entertainment and earthen lamps.
 Some of these pots bear paintings and designs also.

 Maharashtra (Marathe)

 Kumhars are found in Satara, Sangli, Kolhapur, Sholapur and Pune.
 Their language is Marathi.
 They use Devnagari script for communication.
 There are Kumbhars who do not belong to Maratha clan lives in Maharashtra and have occupation of making idols and pots.

 Madhya Pradesh

 Hathretie and Chakretie (or Challakad) Kumhars are found in Madhya Pradesh.
 Hathretie Kumhars are called so because they traditionally moved the "chak" (potter's wheel) by hands ("hath").
-Gola is a common surname among Kumhars in Madhya Pradesh.
 They are listed among Other Backward Classes in the state.

 Odisha and Bengal

-In Bengal Kumhars are one among the ceremonially pure castes.
+In Bengal Kumhars are one of the ceremonially pure castes.
 In Odisha they are two types (Odia Kumbhar and Jhadua Kumbhar) who provide vessels for the rice distribution to Jagannath temple.
-They are belongs to Other Backward Classes in the state of Odisha.
+They are classified as Other Backward Classes in the state of Odisha.